jonathanKingston/jotter/_posts/2016-05-16-role-password-is-not-wise.md

 **Use-case 1.**
 Input is a replaced element which doesn't allow [pseudo elements such as ::before and ::after](http://codepen.io/anon/pen/LNvOeq) which some layouts want without creating wrappers.
 This should be made possible in CSS or have a new native element, preferentially the first.
 It's a widely desired feature and it doesn't seem a limitation on CSS itself.

+**Update 2016/05/17:** This could be simulated with a custom element wrapping an input element reducing templates to not need a wrapping div.
+[As highlighted out by @simevidas](https://twitter.com/simevidas/status/732389037609209856)

 ## Users want to isolate their CSS

 **Use-case 3.** - *"I would like CSS isolation on my input field"*

 Use Shadow DOM in future.

+## Existing HTML - Update: 2016/05/17

+[@briankardell](https://twitter.com/briankardell) mentioned another use case that I had not covered (there are likely many).
+I concentrated on uses that couldn't be replicated in HTML today.
+He mentioned the 'show password' use, which should be possible to simulate with an input element and JavaScript changing the type.